OlivierFL/blog/README.md

 - 5 blog posts.
 3 posts per page are displayed with pagination.
 - 5 comments created by various users and in different states (_pending_, _rejected_ and _approved_).

+# Sending emails

+Emails are sent with `php mailer` _package_.
+To send emails, create `mail.yaml` configuration file.
+An example configuration is available in `mail.yaml.example` file.